-The Residence Life Handbook is intended to assist and inform all residents of policies in each residence hall that support the Mission and policies of UIW.
+The Residence Life Handbook is intended to assist and inform all residents of policies in each residence hall that support the mission and policy of UIW.
 Residents are responsible for knowing the policies listed in the Student Code of Conduct, which includes the Residence Life Handbook.
 The Residence Life Handbook should be referenced in conjunction with the Student Code of Conduct.
-Residence Life reserves the right to make changes to this handbook as necessary.
-The Student Code of Conduct can be found at https://my.uiw.edu/student-advocacy-and-accountability/index.html.
+The Student Code of Conduct can be found at www.uiw.edu/studentconduct/index.html.